 Sash lifts are fitted on the lower sash so that it can be lifted and the sash window can be opened.

 Sash fasteners lock the two sashes in place and align them vertically.
-Brighton sash window fasteners (see right with Fitch fasteners) feature an adjustable screw to pull the two sashes together.
+Brighton sash window fasteners (see above with Fitch fasteners) feature an adjustable screw to pull the two sashes together.
 Fitch pattern sash fasteners and quadrant sash fasteners are based on more traditional designs, but cannot be adjusted as precisely as Brighton fasteners can.

 For more information on the full range of styles and finishes of our sash lifts and fasteners available, have a look at our window hardware